 Like you, we’re monitoring the latest news about the coronavirus.
 That’s why we are doing all we can to make sure we are available to our members and continue to provide excellent member service.
-We have plans in place, like any emergency, in the coming weeks should the need arise.
+We have plans in place, like any emergency, until further notice.

 Temporary reopening of lobby Tuesdays - Thursdays from 8 a.m. - 5 p.m.
 Drive-thru remains open Monday - Friday from 7:30 a.m. - 5:00 p.m.